patpetrus/plotly-challenge/README.md

-# plotly-challenge
-Building an interactive dashboard of human belly button biodiversity with Plotly
+Building an interactive dashboard to explore the [Belly Button Biodiversity dataset] which catalogs the microbes that colonize human navels.